mahjongg2/ZX81plus38/README.md

 # ZX81plus38
-Mij latest ZX81 clone without ULA built from discrete pin through hole components It features a PCB with the exact same size as a normal ZX81, and features drill holes and connectors at the same locations (with the 3.5mm power jack replaced with a modern Type B power jack, so you can power this ZX81 clone with a simple USB power supply, and with the RF output modulator replaced with a composite video output connector, that produces a video signal that modern composire monitors should be able to accept (yes with a real front porch signal).
+Mij latest ZX81 clone without ULA built from discrete pin through hole components It features a PCB with the exact same size as a normal ZX81, (142 x 100mm) and features drill holes and connectors at the same locations (with the 3.5mm power jack replaced with a modern Type B power jack, so you can power this ZX81 clone with a simple USB power supply, and with the RF output modulator replaced with a composite video output connector, that produces a video signal that modern composire monitors should be able to accept (yes with a real front porch signal).
 There is no ULA needed for this clone, as all the ULA logic is replicated with modern DIP compatible logic IC's.
 The software (ZX-81 BASIC) fits into a cheap OTP